-WordPress, like many other CMS, is monolithic.
+WordPress, like many other CMSs, is monolithic.
 It provides everything you need to run a website and can be extended further with third-party plugins and themes.
-But today's web is moving beyond the monolithic CMS.
+But the web has moved beyond the monolithic CMS.

-WordPress is leading the charge to a future where the CMS acts as a central hub, consuming and aggregating content and data from other tools and services and in-turn exposing its own content and data via APIs.
+Today, WordPress can act as a central hub, consuming and aggregating content and data from other tools and services and in-turn exposing its own content and data via APIs.

-The WordPress REST API is a huge step towards this future.
-Exposing WordPress content and data as JSON via a standardised RESTful API will unlock your data and enable an explosion in the number and complexity of integrations.
+The WordPress REST API - available in the core software and extendible via plugins - allows organisations to use WordPress as a 'headless' CMS.
+Exposing WordPress content and data as JSON via a standardised RESTful API unlocks your data and enables an explosion in the number and complexity of integrations.

-Backwards Compatible
+Backwards compatible

-Despite undergoing constant changes, WordPress has long believed in building backwardscompatible solutions.
+Despite undergoing constant changes, WordPress has long believed in building backwards-compatible solutions.
 Plugins that were written for WordPress 3.6 often work in WordPress 4.8 without any modification.
 While WordPress core does deprecate parts of its codebase, the project informs developers well ahead of time of any such changes, so issues can be mitigated.